g-silveira/master-research/README.md

 You're free to take, copy, modify and share all these data.
 There's only one request I make: if you are going to share some data from here (in its original version or modified by you), I ask you to always give, by citation, the source of the information.
 More than for personal credits, correct referencing is important for us to be able to track the relation of our scientific work to previous ones and to find out other interesting materials.

-In terms of licenses, my request puts this repository under [4.0 Creative Commons Attribution (BY)](https://creativecommons.org/licenses/by/4.0/legalcode) license.
+In terms of licenses, my request puts this repository under [Creative Commons Attribution (BY) 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license.

 Most of the data is written in Brazilian Portuguese, but I'll translate into English the materials that have reached a more stable and conclusive state.